-5. The Head of the Delegation affirmed Armenia's support for the UPR process and underlined the importance of sharing best practices.
-Armenia thanked all the Governments which had submitted written questions and would address them during the review.

-6. Armenia's National Report outlined the key areas of reform related to human rights and the main challenges and obstacles in their implementation.
+- 5. The head of the delegation affirmed the support of Armenia for the UPR process and underlined the importance of sharing best practices.
+He thanked all the Governments that had submitted written questions, which his delegation would address during the review. - 6.
+The national report of Armenia outlined the key areas of reform related to human rights and the main challenges and obstacles in their implementation.
 The recommendations from the first cycle had received the Government's close attention.
 Legislative and practical measures had been adopted to implement them.
 Armenia had submitted a mid-term report on their implementation and was among the countries that had accepted the highest number of recommendations in the first cycle.
-It appreciated and stressed the interest of civil society in the process and believed that stronger human rights system could result only from the synergies between the State and the civil society.
-Civil society development had commenced from the first days of Armenia's independence and it had been particularly active in the last decade.
-Many organizations were contributing in specialized fields and carrying out studies.

-7. Armenia described its main achievements since the first UPR, commencing with the 2012-2016 Strategic Program for Legal and Judicial Reforms.
-Its wide-ranging activities related to judicial, penitentiary and criminal legislation; the decriminalization of some activities and reducing sentences for others; the introduction of a probation system; and reducing trial lengths.
+It appreciated and stressed the interest of civil society in the process and believed that a stronger human rights system could result only from increased synergies between the State and civil society.
+Civil society development had commenced from the first days of independence in Armenia and it had been particularly active in the past decade.
+Many organizations were contributing in specialist fields and carrying out studies. - 7.
+He described the main achievements of Armenia since the first UPR, commencing with the 2012-2016 Strategic Programme for Legal and Judicial Reforms.
+Its wide-ranging activities related to judicial, penitentiary and criminal legislation; the decriminalization of some acts and reducing sentences for others; the introduction of a probation system; and reducing trial lengths.